 - bod benefit of doubt

 - ft follow through

 - the symbol / will be used for correct ft

 - cao correc[↑] answer only

 - cso correct solution only.
 There must be no errors in this part of the question to obtain this mark

 - isw ignore subsequent working

 - awrt answers which round to

 - SC: special case

 - oe or equivalent (and appropriate)

 - dep dependent

 - indep independent

 - dp decimal places

 - sf significant figures

 - The answer is printed on the paper

-- The second mark is dependent on gaining the first mark

 - 4. All A marks are 'correct answer only' (cao.), unless shown, for example, as A1 ft to indicate that previous wrong working is to be followed through.
 After a misread however, the subsequent A marks affected are treated as A ft, but manifestly absurd answers should never be awarded A marks.